Nonac/PIMS/Report/System_design/README.md

 }
 ```

-Send the query to broker so that the controller can receive this message to recharge for the customer.
-If success, the controller will send back to the customer the message containing the customer's current balance and the type of currency.
+Send the query to broker so that the controller can receive this message to top-up for the customer.
+If successful, the controller will send back to the customer the message containing the customer's current balance and the type of currency.

 <a name="_e-iot"></a>